Leading Economic Growth and Job Creation in the Capital

 We publish all agendas, reports and minutes of LEAP Board and Committee meetings in accordance with the Freedom of Information Act.

 Parliament has put in place specific accountability arrangements for the Greater London Authority, LEAP's accountable body, namely; the Mayor is answerable to the London Assembly through Mayor’s Question Time only after he has taken decisions.
 Therefore Board and Committee meetings are not open to the public.

 Freedom of Information Requests

-You can find our Freedom of Information and Environment Information requests policy here.
+Click here to find our Freedom of Information and Environment Information requests policy.